Altering Input Bands for Brightness Feature Calculation

 By default, the calculation of the Brightness feature (Feature View > Object Features > Layer values > Mean > Brightness) is the sum of all input layers divided by the number of input layers per object.
 In the example below, we have 4 input layers (Layer 1, Layer 2, Layer 3 & Layer 4), therefore the brightness for each object will be ((Layer 1 + Layer 2 + Layer 3 + Layer 4) / 4).

 If you only want to have Layer 1 and Layer 3 included in the calculation of the Brightness feature, you can easily do so via the Classification menu (Classification > Advanced Settings > Select Image Layers for Brightness...).
 In the Define Brightness dialog, simply select the layers you want to include in the Brightness feature calculation (highlighted in blue) and click "OK".
+You can select multiple layers by holding down CTRL.
 In the image below you see different examples or the Brightness feature calculation based on difference selections, on the left Layer 1 & Layer 2 are selected for the calculation of the Brightness feature, in the center Layer 3 & Layer 4 are selected and on the right all input Layers are selected.
 Enjoy showing off with this little trick to your colleagues.